Only on The A-Team would American hillbillies end up running elephant poaching in Kenya.

 The other day my wife and I were driving to the store and I mentioned that, given the date, it wouldn’t be too much longer before this project was complete.
 Not a second went by before she completely dismissed that idea: “yeah, you only have 47 episodes or whatever left.”
 Ouch!

-Now my wife is generally a very supportive person, so this really threw me for a loop.
+This really threw me for a loop.
 If you can’t count on your wife to support you watching a TV show for a year, who will?
-Do you people really think I can’t finish before the end of the year?
+Do you people really think I won’t finish before the end of the year?
 Have I ever let you down before?
 (Don’t answer that last question.)

 The plain fact is this: like my hero Hannibal, I have a plan to make this project successful.
 Granted, it relies on a massive amount of self-discipline that I still have to develop.
 But as anyone who saw me write papers in college knows, I am best up against a deadline.
 I will work.
 I will fight.
 I will refuse to quit, refuse to surrender.
 I will not give up; I will keep going until all obstacles have been overcome, until this year is truly complete.
 I will succeed.

 And if all that fails and I finish late, I’ll just make up something about “computer problems,” or how my internet connection stopped working, and blame it on that.